Bahus/easy_cache_async/README.md

 invalidate_cache_prefix(prefix)
 ```

-Here `tags` can be as string (single tag) or list of tags.
-Bound methods
-should be provided with parameters if they are used in cache key/tag/prefix:
+Here `tags` can be a string (single tag) or a list of tags.
+Bound methods should be provided with parameters if they are used in cache key/tag/prefix:

 ```python
 @ecached('key:{a}:value:{c}', tags=['tag:{a}'], prefix='pre:{b}', cache_alias='memcached')
 def time_consuming_operation(a, b, c=100):
     pass